ferrants/weddingwebsite/details.md

 ## Lodging

 Lodging will be available at the Cliff Lodge and other locations at Snowbird Ski Resort, in Little Cottonwood Canyon.
 Call 800-453-3000 and mention the "Thompson-Ferrante Wedding" to reserve a room at the Cliff Lodge.
-Alternatively, you can book online via [snowbird.com](http://www.snowbird.com) and use the wedding code, "2CK5SZ".
+Alternatively, you can book online via [snowbird.com](http://www.snowbird.com) and use the wedding code, "2CK5SZ", but it is supposedly easier to call.
 Staying at the Cliff Lodge gets you access to the Cliff Lodge Spa included.
+The "Cliff Club" and "Cliff Lodge" are two sides of the same building, so if you are lodging in either, don't be worried.
 If you run into any issues booking, don't hesitate to contact Matt or Meredith.

 Ask about the Mountain Condos at the Cliff Lodge if you're interested in two bedrooms with a living room space.
 Most also have a hot tub.